-Appendix A-4.1

-Proposed Regulation Order
+Draft Proposed Regulation Order

 Electric Vehicle Charging Requirements

+Section 1962.3

-[Note: This version of the Proposed Regulation Order is provided in a tracked changes format to improve the accessibility of the regulatory text.
-This version is not the authoritative version for this proposed rulemaking.
-The proposed amendments are incorporated into the current regulatory text for ease of readability only.
-For the authoritative version that complies with Government Code section 11346.2, subdivision (a)(3), please see Appendix A-4.
-To review this document in a clean format (no underline or strikeout to show changes), please accept all tracked changes.]
+[Note: This version of the draft Proposed Regulation Order is provided in a tracked changes format to improve the accessibility of the regulatory text.
+This version is a staff draft, not an authoritative version for this proposed rulemaking, not being proposed for adoption, and not being released for public comment.
+This is subject to change.
+Official proposed (15-day) changes and an explanatory notice will be released for public comment at a later date.
+To review this document in a clean format (no underline or strikeout to show changes), please accept all tracked changes.

-Proposed Regulation Order

-Title 13, California Code of Regulations

-Amending regulatory text: Amend Section 1962.3 of title 13, California Code of Regulations, to read as follows:
+Subsections for which no changes are proposed are indicated with “* * * *.”]

 1962.3.
 Electric Vehicle Charging Requirements.

 * * * *